A blind search for intraday gamma-ray transients with Fermi-LAT: Detections of GRB and solar emissions: Results

 \subsection{Quiescent solar emission}

 The detection of high-energy $\gamma$ rays from the quiescent Sun with \textit{Fermi}-LAT was made during the period of low solar activity when the emission induced by cosmic rays is brightest \citep[][]{solar2011}.
-Because the Sun is moving across the sky, the Sun leaves behind a track on the $\gamma$-ray sky map \citep[see Fig. 1 of][]{occ}.
-The highly significant detection allowed clear separation of the two components: the point-like emission from the solar disk due to \hlw{cosmic-ray} cascades in the solar atmosphere, and extended emission from the inverse Compton scattering of \hlw{cosmic-ray} electrons on solar photons in the heliosphere.
-The fluxes of both \hll{these emission} components must change over the solar cycle due to the change of the heliospheric flux of the Galactic cosmic rays in anticorrelation with the variations of the solar activity. \hll{The} significant time variation of the $\gamma$-ray flux from the solar disk that anticorrelates with solar activity was indeed detected in the \textit{Fermi}-LAT data \citep[][]{Ng2016, Linden2022}.
-The Sun-centered maps were used both in the analyses by \citet[][]{Ng2016} \hbb{and} \citet[][]{Linden2022} to study solar flux variations.
+Because the Sun is moving across the sky, the Sun leaves behind a track on the $\gamma$-ray sky map \citep[see Fig. 1 in][]{occ}.
+The highly significant detection allowed clear separation of the two components: the point-like emission from the solar disk due to \hlw{cosmic-ray} cascades in the solar atmosphere, and the extended emission from the inverse Compton scattering of \hlw{cosmic-ray} electrons on solar photons in the heliosphere.
+The fluxes of both \hll{these emission} components must change over the solar cycle due to the change in the heliospheric flux of the Galactic cosmic rays in anti-correlation with the variations of the solar activity. \hll{The} significant time variation of the $\gamma$-ray flux from the solar disk that anti-correlates with solar activity was indeed detected in the \textit{Fermi}-LAT data \citep[][]{Ng2016, Linden2022}.
+The Sun-centred maps were used in the analyses by \citet[][]{Ng2016} \hbb{and} \citet[][]{Linden2022} to study solar flux variations.

 The list of \hbb{transients} from \citet[][]{PMV2021} includes only two \hbb{signals} corresponding to the quiescent Sun in 2009 July and 2019 October.
 In addition to these two transients, they reported a transient signal from the Sun on 2013 \hdm{February} 8.
 A similar solar transient in 2013 February was later reported in Table 2 of \citet[][]{FermiLTT2021}.
-Besides this transient, \citet[][]{FermiLTT2021} reported 34 transients occurred between 2008 August and 2018 August, and associated with the quiescent emission from the moving Sun.
-These 34 transients are shown in Table 2 and Figure 3 of \citet[][]{FermiLTT2021}.
-23 of \hlw{those} 34 transients occurred before 2011 March and the latest 8 of these transients occurred in 2017.
+In addition to this transient, \citet[][]{FermiLTT2021} reported 34 transients occurred between 2008 August and 2018 August, and is associated with the quiescent emission from the moving Sun.
+These 34 transients are shown in Table 2 and Figure 3 in \citet[][]{FermiLTT2021}; 23 of \hlw{these} 34 transients occurred before 2011 March and the 8 most recent of these transients occurred in 2017.